General Electric F110

-The General Electric F110 is an afterburning turbofan jet engine produced by GE Aviation.
-The engine is derived from the General Electric F101 and primarily powers tactical fighter aircraft.
-The F118 is a non-afterburning variant of the F110.
-The engine is also built by IHI Corporation in Japan, TUSAŞ Engine Industries (TEI) in Turkey, and in several other countries as part of licensing agreements.
+The General Electric F110 is an afterburning turbofan jet engine produced by GE Aerospace (formerly GE Aviation).
+It was derived from the General Electric F101 as an alternative engine to the Pratt & Whitney F100 for powering tactical fighter aircraft, with the F-16C Fighting Falcon and F-14A+/B Tomcat being the initial platforms; the F110 would eventually power new F-15 Eagle variants as well.
+The engine is also built by IHI Corporation in Japan, TUSAŞ Engine Industries (TEI) in Turkey, and Samsung Techwin in South Korea as part of licensing agreements.

+The F118 is a non-afterburning variant of the F110 that powers the Northrop B-2 stealth bomber and Lockheed U-2S reconnaissance aircraft.